bitmakerla/estela/docs/estela/installation/helm-variables.md

   $ minikube ssh 'grep host.minikube.internal /etc/hosts | cut -f1'
   ```

-* _registryHost_: The registry host where the images of the estela modules are.
+* _registryHost_: The registry host where the images of the estela modules are located.
 If a local
   registry is being used, do not forget to include the port.

 * _awsRegistry_: Set this variable to `true` if the registry is being hosted in AWS.